cesarenaldi/iniettore/README.md

 ```
 ## Concepts

+### Aliases
+iniettore uses string names to identify specific mappings and their dependencies:
+- When registering a new mapping the very first thing to do is decide the mapping name or alias.

+When defining your mapping dependencies you can either use the name of an existing alias or the property of an existing alias.

 ### Context
 A _context_ is a JS Object that contains the collection of mappings.
 During the creation of the context it is possible to register several mappings using the registration API provided inside the configuration function.
 After the context has been fully created it's only possible to request mapping from it using the query API.
 ```javascript